JeannetteValencia/icollect-server/README.md

 ## Step 1 Creating the models

-[X] Collection model: title, description, owner, items [X] Items model: title, description, collection
+[X] Collection model: title, description, owner
+[X] Keep Single Source of Truth by removing items from Collection since the Items model will already have a reference by collectionID
-[X] User model: name and password (email is not necessary)
+[X] Items model: title, description, collectionName [X] User model: name and password (email is not necessary)

 ## Step 2 Working on Authentication Routes